 Meredith is hoping the recognition of Emancipation Day will help people to further understand the history of racism in Canada and make changes to school curriculum.

 “As a whole most of the history that is taught is from a white man’s happy perspective; ‘we did this and it was wonderful.’
 In fact, Indigenous, Black and women’s history was left out.
 It’s really important to get kids to learn about those perspectives,” she said.

 McCorkindale said people who often compare Canada’s racial climate to the States are using “hierarchy of oppression” (the idea that a person can compare the oppression that one group of people face versus another group) as an excuse to “sweep racism under the rug”.

 “I just hope people stop being defensive and listen to what people have to say.
-It’s important to stop being so blind by patriotism that you can’t see the truth,” she said.
+It’s important to stop being so blinded by patriotism that you can’t see the truth,” she said.

-McCorkindale said studying the places where black people lived in Canada – Chatham, Montreal, Nova Scotia – the same patterns of discrimination with law enforcement, housing, and workplaces can be found.
+McCorkindale said through studying the places where Black people lived in Canada – Chatham, Montreal, Nova Scotia – the same patterns of discrimination with law enforcement, housing, and workplaces can be found.

 “Many people see slavery as an issue of our neighbours to the south, however Canada needs to move beyond the denial and erasure of that segment in our history.
 It is time to take responsibility, and commit to reparations for Canadians of African Descent,” Bernard added.